franfif/algoinvest-trade/README.md

 2. An [optimized solution](./optimized.py) that will not look over every combination but will buy the best combination possible in a very short time (less than a second).

 ## Installation
-Clone this project to a local repository.
+Clone this project to a local repository.<br>
-Python3 is needed to execute these algorithms.
+Python3 is needed to execute these algorithms.<br>
-No virtual environment is needed at this time.
+No virtual environment is needed for this project.

 ## How to use the algorithms
 In the terminal, from the cloned repository, use one the following commands: